-The Ottawa County Emergency Management Department exists to help citizens and local governments mitigate against, prepare for, respond to, and recover from all types of emergencies and disasters.
+Ottawa County Emergency Management Department is here to help the County, Local Government, Emergency Services Private Sector, Volunteer Agencies and the Citizens of Ottawa County mitigate against prepare for, respond to and recover from all types of natural and man-made emergencies and disasters.

 We are available to speak to any civic group, public or private business, school, etc. on emergency preparedness issues.